Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of a supermarket in year 2019.
-We are  looking into various sales aspects seeking to identify the trends, gain a deeper understanding of the sales performance and make recommendations.
+This data analysis project aims to provide insights on the patients waiting times of a certain hospital.
+We are seeking to identify various patients categories trends, gain a deeper understanding of the underlying causes and make recommendations on how to improve on the current metrics.

 ### Data Sources
 ---